Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Introduction

-The paper at hand takes a very different perspective on managing interference: we propose and evaluate a technique for {\it interference prediction} that exploits analytical results on the modeling of interference using stochastic geometry.
+The management of interference has always been a key issue in wireless systems~\cite{Zheng2014}.
+Negative effects of interference are averted by radio resource management, medium access control, scheduling, and decoding techniques.
+Positive aspects may include physical-layer security and energy harvesting from radio waves.
+In all cases, it seems beneficial to have the ability to {\it predict} interference into the future\,---\,an approach that has not been investigated comprehensively and for which a technique is proposed and evaluated in this article.

-In this context, interference is described as a random variable whose properties depend on several parameters including node locations, mobility, and data traffic~patterns.
-These properties can be calculated in a given setup using tools from stochastic geometry.
-Examples include the mean interference (see \cite{haenggi11:mean-interf,schilcher16:tit}), higher-order statistics~\cite{yang03:tsp}, and distribution (see \cite{sousa90:jsac,mathar95,mathar1997,Hamdi2009_SINRstats,net:Ganti09tit}).
-These publications take into account the spatial features of wireless networks, which is fundamentally different to many ``classical" works on interference modeling and analysis (such as \cite{yao1992investigations,Hamdi2009_SINRstats}).
-The past years have also seen a branch of research that analyzes how interference {\it changes\/} over time and space~\cite{ganti09:interf-correl,schilcher12:interfcor,haenggi13:div-poly,tanbourgi14:mrc,tanbourgi15:phd,koufos2018:tmc}.
-Such {\it interference dynamics\/} can be described, for example, in terms of the autocorrelation of the received interference power (see \cite{schilcher12:interfcor,schilcher18:cohertime}).
-Correlation influences the system behavior, such as the performance of diversity, relaying, multiple-input multiple-output (MIMO), and MAC protocols (see \cite{haenggi2012diversity,haenggi13:div-poly,tanbourgi14:mrc,tanbourgi14:nakagami}).
+Interference can be modeled as a random variable whose properties depend on several parameters, including node locations, mobility, and data traffic.
+Some properties\,---\,including mean interference, higher-order statistics, and distributions\,---\,can be calculated in a given setup using stochastic geometry~\cite{haenggi11:mean-interf,schilcher16:tit,yang03:tsp,sousa90:jsac,mathar95,mathar1997,net:Ganti09tit}.
+These results consider the spatial features of wireless networks, which makes them fundamentally different from ``classical" pieces of work on interference modeling and analysis \cite{yao1992investigations,Hamdi2009_SINRstats}.
+A branch of research analyzes how interference {\it changes\/} over time and space~\cite{ganti09:interf-correl,schilcher12:interfcor,haenggi13:div-poly,tanbourgi14:mrc,tanbourgi15:phd,koufos2018:tmc,schilcher18:cohertime}.
+Such interference dynamics can be expressed in terms of the autocorrelation of the received interference.
+Correlation influences the system behavior, such as the performance of diversity, relaying, multiple-input multiple-output (MIMO), and medium access protocols (see \cite{haenggi2012diversity,haenggi13:div-poly,tanbourgi14:mrc,tanbourgi14:nakagami}).